 Set Boundary Conditions

-Boundary-condition aqueous concentrations also are defined through PHREEQC input strings or files.
+Boundary-condition aqueous concentrations also are defined through PHREEQC input files or strings.
 Component concentrations can be extracted from the InitialPhreeqc instance for use as boundary conditions in transport calculations.
 The method InitialPhreeqc2Concentrations takes a list of user numbers corresponding to solution definitions in the InitialPhreeqc instance and generates an array of concentrations for each component for each solution.
 These concentrations may then be applied to the set of boundary conditions, cells or nodes, in the transport simulator.
-As in the definition of initial conditions, it also is possible to define boundary condition concentrations as a mixture of two solutions.
 Sample code for the calculation of component boundary concentrations is displayed in Table 3.

 Table 3: Boundary conditions.